namesys-eth/ccip2-eth-resources/docs/ENSIP-15.md

 ## Abstract

 This ENSIP introduces an optional specification for Resolvers to fetch and render ENS records with `CCIP-Read` (ENSIP-10) using IPNS and RFC-8615 `.well-known` standard.
-The outlined implementation doesn't need web2 gateways to relay off-chain records and relies on users to host their records themselves using IPNS, resulting in a gasless and custodial implementation.
+The outlined implementation doesn't need web2 gateways to relay off-chain records and relies on users to host their records themselves using IPNS, resulting in a gasless and autonomous implementation.
 This specification is fully optional and ENS users must manually switch their Resolver address to enable the features included therein.

 ## Motivation